nggar/html-css-projects/gamba/README.md

 ## Features

-<font size="3">This application/site was created to improve my CSS skill such as grid layout, flexbox, using svg sprites, setting up a simple build process with NPM scripts, using SASS for CSS preprocessor, using BEM methodology for naming CSS classes, Responsive website design, and other advanced CSS properties.</font>
+<font size="3">This application/site was created to improve my CSS skills such as :
+  - grid layout, flexbox, using svg sprites, setting up a simple build process with NPM scripts
+  - using SASS for CSS preprocessor, using BEM methodology for naming CSS classes
+  - Responsive website design, and other advanced CSS properties.</font>

 ## Contact